CharlieJRBenson/Smart-Contract-Best-Practices/README.md

 ## Test Before Launch
 *Deployed Smart Contracts are IMMUTABLE.*

-- Test the contracts thouroughly with tools like Hardhat, Foundry, Chai, Slither etc.
+- Test the contracts thouroughly with tools like Hardhat, Foundry, Chai, Slither, Mythos, Solhint, Securify etc.

 - Provide incentives through Bug Bounties on sites such as Hacken, Immunefi etc